Now accepting new patients — call 212-328-1180

 Is Visceral Manipulation painful?

-Do I need to undress?
+Do I need to undress for a session?

-Usually, no. Many techniques can be done fully clothed.
+Usually no. Many techniques can be done fully clothed.
 If any direct-contact work is recommended, you will be informed clearly and can always decline.

 How many sessions do people usually do?